Lake Ecology Educational Program

 Virtual Learning for 5th – 7th Grade Classrooms

-The times are changing for approaches to education.
-In order to adapt, LPOW has worked to provide a virtual alternative to our in-classroom educational programs.
+In order to broaden the reach of our environmental education efforts, LPOW has worked to provide a virtual alternative to our in-classroom educational programs.
 After months of work, we developed our expansive Lake Ecology Educational Program (LEEP) for 5th – 7th grade classrooms.
 This program is also adaptable to different classrooms, age groups, and events!

 LEEP is comprised of 6 different chapters or lessons: